 Conclusions; It Is OK To Not Know Where Your Going, Half The Time.

 Lost and Found provides a lesson for us all that: if you let the wind decide, the inner purpose of your emotions will eventually be realised.
 And, that your sense of self can find its own healing, when we rediscover the deeper meanings of our inner being.
-It encourages us to make a virtue out of our ambiguities, own our own feelings, accept our diverse identities, embrace our contradictions and reveal our imperfections.
+Lost and Found encourages us to make a virtue out of our ambiguities, own our own feelings, accept our diverse identities, embrace our contradictions and reveal our imperfections.
 As such, it stands as a beacon for those who eschew the technical rational dogma of our current times.

 Lost and Found beautifully concocts a draught of complicit contradictions, love constraints, incomplete desires, fraught heroes, scattered minds and sins repressed.
 The album illuminates all types of carnal and platonic urges: stolen, drunken, dreamlike, lost, re-awoken, errant, deadly, regretful, Zen like, wishful, sorrowful & wayward.
 And, in the best of Ameripolitan introspective traditions, poses rhetorical questions to the listener.